Here is one of my favorite spaces: The infinite earring space, i.e. the “shrinking wedge of circles.”

-In fact, the Hawaiian earring does not have a universal covering (though there is a known suitable replacement) and one must attack the fundamental group using other methods.
+In fact, the earring space does not have a universal covering (though there is a known suitable replacement) and one must attack the fundamental group using other methods.

 Wild loops: The combinatorial structure of is complicated by the fact that we can form “infinite” concatenations of loops.
 For instance, we can define a loop by defining to be on the interval and .
 This loop is continuous because of the topology of at .
 In this way we obtain an infinite “word” .
 What is intuitive but (formally) less obvious is that is not in the free subgroup of generated by the set .

 With all these wild loops floating around, we have a pretty big group on our hands.

 Proof.
 If were countably generated, then would be countable.
 Thus it suffices to show is uncountable.
 Recall that the infinite product of the cyclic group of order is uncountable.
 For any sequence , we construct a loop by defining to be constant on if and to be on if .
 We also define .
 In this way we obtain an uncountable family of homotopy class .
 It suffices to show whenever .
 Suppose .
 Then, without loss of generality, we have and for some .
 We again call upon the retraction which collapses all circles but .
 If , then in .
 But is trivial and is non-trivial, which is a contradiction.
 Therefore .